nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 =====
 1. Definition of distance function (D), spatial location (P), and structure (S)
 ---------------
-Once our grid is set we can define our basic distance function (D) that is the minimal distances of every point P to nearest neighbours (K) in structure S. In the illustration below, we show how the minimal distance is defined to S1 which contains P and S2 which doesn't contain P.
+After establishing our grid based on the sampling resolution r (the distance between spots), we can define our fundamental distance function (D).
+This function calculates the minimal distances from every point P to its K nearest neighbours within a structure (S).
+The figure below demonstrates how we determine the minimal distance to structures S1, which includes P, and S2, which does not include P.

 .. image:: images/Capture_1.PNG
    :width: 100%